greenwoodad/nmrsync/README.md

 In the input file (nmrsync_input) there are a number of parameters and paths to set:

-* `ScriptsPath`: Location of the main script and the input, emailtxt, and log folders on local machine.
+* `ScriptsPath`: Full path to the location of the main script and the input, emailtxt, and log folders on local machine.
+Use full path!

 * `SendmailPath`: Location of the sendmail application on local machine, probably /usr/sbin.